 This kind of an art organization with its residencies and projects designed to further the debate around art and the environment, particularly in relation to the climate emergency and climate migration, does not exist in South Australia.
 So it is baby steps and transient experiments for me to find a way to supplement still photography.

 I do have the time to do this, as Maya now stays with me when I stop walking and spend time making a photo or two along the littoral zone of this coastline.
-Sure There are limits to hanging around and being involved in my work.
-I need to keep a close eye on her if we are on the rocks near the sea in the wild places, because she is over-confident and could easily be swept away by a rogue wave, like the one that swept over me.
+There are limits to hanging around and being involved in my work as I still need to keep a close eye on her if we are on the rocks near the sea in the wild places, because she is over-confident and could easily be swept away by a rogue wave, like the one that swept over me.